poledkar/FreqShow/README.md

 - Don't hide mouse cursor.
 - Accept input events again (likely broken by changes between `pygame 1` and `pygame 2`).
 - Option to offset frequency by 125 MHz (when used with RF upconverter).
+- Initial frequency changed from 90.3 MHz to 145 MHz.